 Examples of low-code

 For instance, let’s say your marketing team sends out an email newsletter using software like Constant Contact or Mailchimp.
-In both programs, users with zero coding knowledge can start with a basic email template, then drag and drop components to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.
+In both programs, users with zero coding knowledge can start with a basic email template, then move components around in a drag-and-drop interface to create a visually unique, custom-designed newsletter populated with your company’s blog posts, photos, and links.

 What are the benefits of low-code development?

-He calculated that using low-code tools makes software creation up to 10 times faster than doing it the regular way.
-Let’s say you’re an insurance claims processor and need to design a way to route incoming claims to various internal departments.
-You could either add it to your IT team’s long list of priorities, hire a group of expensive outside developers, or hand your own employees the low-code tools they need to design the routing system themselves.
+He calculated that using low-code tools makes software creation up to 10x faster.
+Let’s say your org needs a way to run payroll and create expense reports.
+You could either add it to your IT team’s long list of priorities, hire an expensive outside development team, or hand your own employees the low-code tools they need to design the system themselves.

 “You need customized software, and traditional software development can’t keep up with your demands,” Rymer wrote.

-You need customized software, and traditional software development can't keep up with your demands.

 The reason low-code applications can move so quickly: anyone who understands a business process can build a technical solution that streamlines it, without needing weeks or months to learn a programming language.
 Automating or streamlining a workflow inside a company then becomes ultra-simple—like building with a Lego set, instead of designing a mold, pouring the plastic, and fully manufacturing new toys yourself.
 Forrester's Jeffrey Hammond calculated that 75% of app development in 2021 will use a low-code approach.